Judge convicts man, 29, of murder in woman’s beating

 LAKE CHARLES, La.
 (AP) — A Louisiana judge has convicted a 29-year-old man of beating a 50-year-old woman to death in 2010.

-Roman Lastrapes (luh-STRAPS) told Calcasieu (KAL-kuh-shoo) Parish Judge Mike Canaday that he gave Linda Moore cocaine in exchange for sex, but did not kill her.
+Roman Lastrapes told Calcasieu Parish Judge Mike Canaday that he gave Linda Moore cocaine in exchange for sex, but did not kill her.

-The American Press reports that Canaday said he found Lastrapes’ testimony self-serving and not believable.
+Canaday told Lastrapes when he handed down the verdict Friday that he found Lastrapes’ testimony self-serving and not believable, The American Press reported .

 He will sentence Lastrapes on June 4.

-Moore’s son, Roy C. Moore III, says he can go home to Los Angeles and tell his children that there’s some closure for their grandmother.

 Most Read Nation & World Stories